vidya-labtest/aroworkshop/_entries/Lab 1 - Go Microservices.md

 }
 ```

-Save these secrets, you are going to use them to connect to the Web Portal
+Save these secrets in a notepad, you are going to use them to connect to the Web Portal.

 ## 2.3 Create Project